fbpx

 3. Is exposure to sunlight a major risk factor for Melasma?

 Yes, exposure to sunlight is a major risk factor for melasma.
 Sunlight triggers melasma by stimulating the production of melanin, which causes dark patches on the skin.
 People with darker skin tones are more susceptible to developing melasma due to their higher levels of melanin.
+For more information on how to reduce melanin read our blog!

 4. What are 3 different types of melasma?